kaisenlinux/manpages-dev/category/Scanner/mtr.md

               The source port number for UDP traces.

        -Z SECONDS, --timeout SECONDS
               The number of seconds to keep probe sockets open before giving up on the connection.
 Using large values for this, especially combined with a short interval, will use up  a  lot of file descriptors.

        -M MARK, --mark MARK
               Set the mark for each packet sent through this socket similar to the netfilter MARK target but socket-based.
 MARK is 32 unsigned integer.
 See socket(7) for full description of this socket option.

 ENVIRONMENT
        mtr recognizes a few environment variables.

        MTR_OPTIONS
               This environment variable allows one to specify options, as if they were passed on the command line.
-It is parsed before reading the actual command line options, so that options specified in MTR_OPTIONS are overridden by command-line options.
+It is parsed before reading the actual command line options,  so  that  op‐ tions specified in MTR_OPTIONS are overridden by command-line options.

               Example: